2i2c-org/2i2c-org.github.io/content/blog/2026/strategy-update-2026/index.md

 ## How we're adjusting the value proposition and operations of membership

 We're updating our strategy to center the value of **human connection, collaboration, and development** as part of our service, and incorporating it in our business objectives as well.
 This is a way to dedicate more organizational resources to this kind of impactful work, and helps us hedge our bets against a slower potential growth from standardized memberships.

 Here are a few highlights from these changes (taken from our [core strategy](https://compass.2i2c.org/organization/#core-strategy)):

 - Our [theory of impact](https://compass.2i2c.org/organization/theory-of-impact/) now includes an explicit callout to the need for 2i2c to facilitate an exchange of ideas and resources between research communities and open source communities.
 - We've adjusted the language of [our strategy](https://compass.2i2c.org/organization/strategy/) such that managed infrastructure is a "necessary but not sufficient" aspect of member value.
 Members must be able to trust their infrastructure, but the real value comes from cycles of development and collaboration that is made _easier_ by managed infrastructure.
 - Our [key challenge](https://compass.2i2c.org/organization/strategy/#our-big-challenge) is thus building a shared "development and operations" service in a way that serves multiple communities without the cost structure of a bespoke consultancy.
 - We have a few ideas for how to do this, and a key starting point is to define a [shared roadmap](https://compass.2i2c.org/organization/strategy/#operating-principles) and a selective group of member organizations that we can engage collectively.

+Or, if you'd like to just get a quick summary, here is the strategic approach that we've defined for the team:

+> We serve independent communities with a single roadmap and service team.
+>
+> Operations must use the same 80% infrastructure stack across all communities.
+Say no to communities that need infrastructure that deviates from this rule.
+>
+> Development work must be attached to roadmap items.
+Roadmap items must deliver value to many communities instead of just one.
+Say no to project opportunities that deviate from this rule.

+Our assumption is that by constraining ourselves to serve multiple member communities, we'll force ourselves to make the technology useful for the broader open source user ecosystem as well.
+By choosing communities that are aligned in their workflows and values, we'll be able to do this with a single team and roadmap in a cost-effective way.

 ## Hypotheses we'd like to test next